A staple of Panamanian cuisine, arroz con coco or coconut rice is a savory side dish with a subtle taste of fresh coconut.

 Once all the cream has turned to oil, remove from the heat and allow it to cool for a few minutes.
 This will make about ¼ cup of oil.

 Add 2 extra 2 tablespoons of vegetable oil to the pan and heat over medium high temperature.
 In the meantime, rinse and drain the rice.
 You want to rinse just as you begin to heat the oil, this prevents the rice from getting goopy after cooking.
 The easiest way to rinse the rice is to put it in a colander and run it under cool, tap water.
 Let it drain; you may need to give it a quick shake to get the excess water out.

 Once the oil comes to temperature, add the rice and stir it around every couple of minutes.
 This will help loosen any of the bits stuck to the bottom after making the coconut oil.
 Also, there should be enough oil to coat all the grains.

 Measure out the other can of coconut milk and add enough water to end up with a total of 5 cups.
 Pour it over the rice, make sure to loosen any grains stuck to the bottom.
-Stir in the salt, about 2-3 tsps and 1 tsp of sugar.
-Make sure to stir it all very well and quickly, you don’t want to be stirring once it begins to boil.
+Stir in the salt, about 2-3 teaspoons and 1 teaspoon of sugar.
+Make sure to stir it all very well and quickly; you don’t want to be stirring once it begins to boil.